 Also in her retirement, she was active with her garden, volunteered in hospitals, was a Girl Scout troop leader and directed school plays.
 Her son Joe said she was similar to her characters on screen; high spirited and always in the mood for a joke, according to Bubbeo’s book.

-The Howards moved to New Hampshire in 1972 to the Howard family farm in Deer, NH.
+The Howards moved to New Hampshire in 1972 to the Howard family farm in Derry, NH.
 On May 8, 1976, Howard passed away at the age of 61 and was buried in Arlington National Cemetery.

 “I’m still trying to pull myself together,” Lane said about her husband’s death a year later in a 1977 interview in the Boston Herald American.